-- Consultations and working sessions with health authority boards throughout the year led by the Minister to ensure understanding of, and alignment with, government and ministry direction on health system strategic and operational priorities. - Engage with health authorities to set clear expectations, including monthly meetings of Leadership Council to address issues of shared interest and to review system performance and financial requirements. - Increase collaborative processes across the health sector with key partner organizations in order to consult, communicate, and bind the efforts of the sector together.
+- Continue consultations and working sessions with health authority boards throughout the year led by the Minister to ensure understanding of, and alignment with, government and ministry direction on health system strategic and operational priorities. - Engage with health authorities to further set clear expectations, including monthly meetings of Leadership Council (the Deputy and Associate Deputy Ministers of Health, along with health authority CEOs) and regular bilateral meetings to address issues of shared interest and to review system performance and financial requirements. - Build upon existing collaborative processes across the health sector with key partner organizations in order to consult, communicate, and bind the efforts of the sector together.